jcarroll95/stickers/README.md

 >The backend v1.0.0 is completed, tested, documented, and deployed.
 Front end in progress.

 # Documentation
->The server is live at https://www.stickerboards.app and displaying the documentation
+>The server is live at https://www.stickerboards.app and displaying the documentation.
+>
 >It does not have a front end yet as of this push.

 # Usage